 Adult 1 would be £7,500 short the £15,000 threshold.
-Apply the 50% withdrawal rate to the amount they’re short by and this would give them a subsidy of £3,750.
+So if you apply the 50% withdrawal rate to the amount they’re short by, this would give Adult 1 a subsidy of £3,750.

 Adding these figures together would total a household income of £18,750.
 Even with just one of the adults working, they would be £3,750 above the household poverty line.
 Again, a sum of money that they effectively do not need to live ‘adequately’.

 Off the back of realising how skewed this system is, both adults might decide not to work altogether, therefore self-earning nothing.